TL;DR

 When choosing an outpatient add-on, you'll typically see these options:

-- Capped Cover: The most common option.
-Your insurer will cover outpatient costs, including consultations, diagnostics, and prescriptions, up to a set annual limit.
+- Capped Cover (illustrative): The most common option.
+Your insurer may cover outpatient costs, including consultations, diagnostics, and prescriptions, up to a set annual limit.
 This could be £500, £750, £1,000, or £1,500 per policy year.
-Once you reach this limit, you must pay for any further outpatient care yourself.
+Once you reach this limit, you should consider whether you may need to pay for any further outpatient care yourself.

 - Unlimited Cover: A more comprehensive and expensive option.
 This provides full cover for all eligible outpatient treatments and prescriptions with no annual financial cap.